swissclubto/swissclubto.github.io/_events/2025-04-23-annual-general-meeting-2025.md

 | 7.00 pm | Call to order and start of AGM |

 Please use the [RSVP form] to register.
-If you cannot attend but would like to nominate a proxy to vot for you, use the proxy form on the first page of the [latest Tell Tale][tt].
+If you cannot attend but would like to nominate a proxy to vote for you, use the proxy form on the first page of the [latest Tell Tale][tt].

 [rsvp form]: <{{ page.web_url }}>